- About Us

 Unresolved trauma is often the motivating force for substance abuse.
 Research shows that psychological trauma experienced as a child can lead to both PTSD and addictive behaviors later on in life.
 Among patients with a drug use disorder, up to 80%-90% of them had some kind of disturbing encounter in childhood.

 How Can Addiction be Treated with EMDR

 People start using alcohol and drugs to calm the stress and anxiety associated with these events.
 Others are looking to numb overwhelming feelings of guilt, shame, and fear.
 Perhaps they feel responsible for what happened long ago or are paranoid that it could happen again.
 These emotions can be so uncomfortable that the individual struggles to keep a job or have a healthy social life.

 In some cases, recovery from addiction requires a person to heal from traumatic experiences.

 Stimulating the Brain to Recover

 Re-processing emotions and memories by stimulating the brain’s natural healing mechanism is a core activity in EMDR.
 This method is used in phases 4, 5, and 6, as discussed in the following sections.
-This method is in contrast to the exploration of one’s inner psyche through discussion and clinical interpretation like in cognitive-behavioral therapy (CBT) <link to new CBT page>.
+This method is in contrast to the exploration of one’s inner psyche through discussion and clinical interpretation like in cognitive-behavioral therapy (CBT).